openjdk/crac/doc/portable-cr.md

 - Fields of its `java.lang.Class` object are restored.
 If a field is already set, it's value is recorded instead — this can happen because `Class` object can be used even before the corresponding class is initialized.
 Previously prepared class loaders are also restored here since the defining loader is referenced by `Class`.
   > In fact, we should block concurrent modification of these objects and pre-record references from them for all pre-defined classes just as we should do for static fields of pre-initialized classes (as noted above).
 - Its static fields are restored.

 After a class is restored, its state is set to the target state, e.g. it is marked as initialized.

 Finally, references from stacks of dumped threads are restored.

-The restoration of reference fields is recursive: to restore a reference field of a class or object `X` means to find the class of its value, allocate an instance of this class, record the instance with its ID, restore its fields (this is the recursion) and finally continue with restoration of `X`.
+The restoration of references is recursive: to restore a reference to an object means to find its class, allocate the object, record it with its ID and restore its fields some of which may also be references requiring the same (recursive) restoration process.

 Instances of many system classes require special treatment because they have platform-dependent fields and even raw pointers which cannot be filled as-is or because they have to be recorded in VM's data structures.